Music in pornography: History

+The silent era

-Even in the silent era, pornographic films—such as Le Coucher de la Mariée and Fatima Djamile's Coochie Coochie Dance—implied music with the stripteases and dancing of the performers.
+Even in the silent era, erotic films such as Le Coucher de la Mariée and Fatima Djamile's Coochie Coochie Dance could be argued to have implied music with the stripteases and dancing of the performers — both activities that would have been accompanied by music in real life.
 Once sound films were being made, the Motion Picture Production Code (MPPC) in the United States kept professional equipment away from pornographers; this left such films short and silent until the 1960s, relegating them to amateur circles.

 1960s

 With the sexual revolution in 1960s United States, the death of the MPPC, and the development of adult movie theaters, the audience demand for audio in pornography could be satisfied by producers with 35 mm movie film.
 Initially, these early soundtracks were hastily made by filmmakers and theater owners sampling other sources.
 The now-stereotypical "bow-chicka-bow-wow" (also called "porn groove" or "porno groove") is an early mashup of psychedelic rock, lounge music, early funk (particularly "Green Onions"), and sometimes pastoral folk.
 Prominently featuring wah-wah pedals, Hammond organs, and "piercing hi-hats", this music is evocative of 1960s and 1970s pornographic films, and has been released as soundtrack albums through at least the 2010s.